aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbook/_index.md

 ```

 Gets the absolute path of the file.

+**Remarks**

 Only used for external links.

 **Returns:**
 java.lang.String